Keeler-Spear/Chart/README.md

 # Chart
-JFreeChart with simplified chart creation
+JFreeChart with a simplified chart creation process.